 No progress has been made toward reforming the Authorization for the Use of Military Force (AUMF), even though Obama endorsed "efforts to refine, and ultimately repeal" this mandate.
 Congressional members and staff have said they will not hold any AUMF hearings this legislative session because everyone is focused on the budget process and mid-term elections.
 Moreover, there remains a disconnect between Obama’s aspirations to repeal the AUMF and the expressed interest of senior officials to retain the authorities that it provides.
 In December, Caroline Krass stated in her nomination hearing to become the CIA’s lead lawyer: "I believe that the AUMF as it’s currently drafted is sufficient."
 In March, Michael Lumpkin, the assistant secretary of defense for special operations and low-intensity conflict, similarly told a House committee: "I truly believe that the AUMF has served us well.
 It continues to serve us well."
 As administration lawyers made clear in Wednesday’s Senate hearing, there are no current counterterrorism operations that President Obama could not authorize under his Article II powers if the AUMF disappeared today.

-The Obama administration also still asked Michael Sheehan, then-assistant secretary of defense for special operations and low-intensity conflict, "Is there an existing list of groups affiliated with al Qaeda?"
+The Obama administration also still refuses to name which terrorist groups the United States is authorized to kill under the AUMF.
+In May 2013, Sen. Levin asked Michael Sheehan, then-assistant secretary of defense for special operations and low-intensity conflict, "Is there an existing list of groups affiliated with al Qaeda?"
 Though Sheehan responded by saying, "I’m not sure there is a list per se," the Pentagon provided that information to Levin after Obama’s speech, but refused to release the list because it would do "serious damage to national security."

 Obama had warned at NDU that "we must define the nature and scope of this struggle, or else it will define us."
 Since then, his administration has made no efforts to publicly define an enemy, or to refine the expansive AUMF authorities that allow him to target whomever appears on secret lists.
 Of course, many suspected terrorists still do not appear on any lists, since they are identified by patterns of observable behavior.
 "Officials said ‘signature strikes’ targeting groups of unidentified armed men will continue," the New York Times reported.
 So when Secretary of State John Kerry claimed that only "confirmed terrorist targets, at the highest levels, after a great deal of vetting" are killed by drones, apparently that remains untrue.